kevinquillen/kevinquillen.github.io/_posts/2014-03-16-create-custom-ajax-framework-commands.md

 layout: post
 category: lessons
 tags:
-  - intro
+  - ajax
   - tutorial
-  - phpunit
+  - drupal 7
-title: Setting up PHPUnit testing in Drupal 7 with PHPStorm.
+title: How to Create Custom AJAX Framework Commands in Drupal 7
-tagline: "Drupal 8 ships with PHPUnit tests in its core, replacing SimpleTest.
-Here is how to get it running in Drupal 7."
+tagline: "Harness the power of the AJAX Framework in Drupal and extend its capabilities."
-icon: wrench
+icon: cog
 published: true
 ---